MANOJRAJPUT2065/MINI_PROJECT01/README.md

 ## Project Overview

-This healthcare system is designed to be a one-stop solution for managing healthcare services.
-It provides an intuitive user interface for patients, healthcare professionals, and insurers with features such as personalized health insights, secure medical records, and claim management.
+This healthcare system is designed to streamline the management of healthcare services for patients, healthcare professionals, and insurers.
+It provides a secure, user-friendly platform where users can manage their health insurance claims, access their medical records, and interact with healthcare professionals.
+The platform uses blockchain technology to ensure transparency and security in the claims process.

 ### Key Features

+- **User Management**:
-- **User Management**: Registration, login, and authentication for users, insurers, and admins.
+  - Registration, login, and authentication for patients, insurers, and admins using JWT and MetaMask for blockchain-based authentication.

-- **Health Insurance Management**: Users can view and manage health insurance plans, including claims and policies.
+- **Health Insurance Management**:
+  - Users can view and manage their health insurance plans, submit claims, track claim status, and download reports.

-- **Dashboards**: User-friendly dashboards for patients, insurers, and admins to access relevant information and analytics.
-- **Real-time Chatbot**: AI-powered chatbot to answer health-related queries.
+- **Blockchain Integration**:
+  - Blockchain-based insurance claims for added transparency and security.
+  - Ethereum integration to verify insurance claims, doctor verifications, and appointments.

+- **Dashboards**:
+  - **Patient Dashboard**: Access personalized health information, claim statuses, recent activities, and more.
+  - **Insurer Dashboard**: Manage claims, policies, and view analytics for claim submissions.
-- **Admin Panel**: Management panel for admins to oversee users, insurance policies, and claims.
+  - **Admin Dashboard**: Oversee users, insurance policies, claims, and system settings.

+- **Real-time Chatbot**:
+  - AI-powered chatbot for answering health-related queries and assisting patients with basic medical information.

-- **Secure Health Data**: All data is encrypted to ensure privacy and security.
+- **Secure Health Data**:
+  - End-to-end encryption to ensure data privacy and security for all users.

+- **Responsive UI**:
-- **Responsive UI**: Designed to work seamlessly across devices, including mobile and desktop.
+  - Designed to work seamlessly across devices, including mobile and desktop.

 ---